HOW TO GET RID OF ANTS IN YOUR HOUSE

 Untreated ant infestations can lead to increased colony size, resulting in more damage and food contamination.
-Carpenter ants, for example, can actually damage the structural integrity of your home because of their tunneling and nesting activities.
-Some types of ants (like fire ants) will actually bite or sting, especially if their nest is disturbed, so their removal is especially important.
+Carpenter ants, for example, can damage the structural integrity of your home because of their tunneling and nesting activities.
+Some types of ants (like fire ants) will bite or sting, especially if their nest is disturbed, so their removal is especially important.
 What’s more, ants contaminate food and may even introduce harmful bacteria.
 Once ants have contaminated a box of cereal or a bowl of fruit, you'll have to throw those items out, leading to food waste and extra expense.
 It can also be incredibly frustrating to try to keep ants out of your food, as they can be quite determined.

 How to Repel Ants